Donate Today and Show Your Support

 Greyson's mother, Ali Kessler, stated, "Greyson's death can't be for nothing.
 There has to be a reason why a happy and healthy 4-year-old boy was taken from this world, and maybe it was for this greater cause.
 If a bill like Greyson's Law existed when I begged the court and police for help, I fully believe my sweet boy would still be alive.
 I am happy other children and families may have a fighting chance."

-The Family Law Section of The Florida Bar applauds Senator Berman for her tireless effort and hard work on Greyson's Law, and thanks Representative Cassel for sponsoring this legislation in the Florida House," said Philip S. Wartenberg, Magistrate of the 13th Circuit and Chair of the Family Law Section of the Florida Bar.
+The Family Law Section of The Florida Bar applauds Senator Berman for her tireless effort and hard work on Greyson's Law and thanks Representative Cassel for sponsoring this legislation in the Florida House," said Philip S. Wartenberg, Magistrate of the 13th Circuit and Chair of the Family Law Section of the Florida Bar.
 "We believe, in its current form, this proposed legislation will assist in providing for better protection and safety for Florida's families and children."

 "Anyone who places a tracker on a co-parent's vehicle or tells them that their 'head should be separated from their body' or that they 'deserve to die' should not only be enjoined from contact with the recipient of the stalking or threats but their custodial rights should be immediately evaluated.
 There have unfortunately been hundreds of preventive cases in the United States in which a disturbed parent murdered their child in a twisted effort to punish the other parent or themselves, but Senator Berman and I have now chosen to prioritize this issue here in our state.
-Florida law failed Greyson, and Ali and the passage of HB 97 will hopefully prevent another tragedy," Grieco said.
+Florida law failed Greyson and Ali and the passage of HB 97 will hopefully prevent another tragedy," Grieco said.

 This bill is the unfortunate product of the tragic death of 4-year-old Greyson Kessler, who was the victim of a murder-suicide involving his father in May of 2021.